creativechain/creacli/docs/app.rst

 *****************
-dPayPy Executable
+CreaPy Executable
 *****************

-Swiss army knife for interacting with the dPay blockchain.
+Swiss army knife for interacting with the Crea blockchain.

 Quickstart
 ##########

-You can start using 'dpaypy' by going through out dPay hosted quick start guide.
+You can start using 'creapy' by going through out Crea hosted quick start guide.
 Just run::

-    dpaypy read @jared/dpaycli-quickstart
+    creapy read @jared/creacli-quickstart

 Available Commands
 ##################